 Monopolies and monopolistic competition, while different in structure, both lead to inefficiencies in the market, impacting consumer welfare and overall economic health.
-These inefficiencies arise from a variety of factors, including restricted output, higher prices, reduced innovation, and wasted resources on advertising and differentiation.
+So these inefficiencies arise from a variety of factors, including restricted output, higher prices, reduced innovation, and wasted resources on advertising and differentiation.
 Understanding the sources and consequences of these inefficiencies is crucial for policymakers aiming to promote competitive markets and improve economic outcomes.

 Understanding Market Structures: Monopoly vs. Monopolistic Competition